 Another theme that will grab your landlord's attention is the potential for injury.
 A hole in the stairway carpeting could cause someone to trip and fall, making the landlord liable for the injury.
 Landlords are also sensitive to security issues, so be sure to point out any security risks created by your problem, such as a broken lock or faulty hallway light.
 Finally, if the problem affects other tenants, be sure to emphasize that.

-2. Propose mediation.
 If your oral and written requests are ignored, contact a mediation service, which will invite the landlord to meet with you and a trained mediator.
 The mediator will help the two of you reach a mutually-acceptable solution, but will not (unlike a judge) impose a solution.
 Many communities offer free or low-cost mediation services as an alternative to going to court.
-For more information, see the Mediation, Arbitration & Collaborative Law area of Nolo's website.

-3. Report your landlord to your local building or housing agency.
 Some minor problems may violate local building or housing codes.
 Call the agency that enforces these codes in your area to find out.
-(Look under the city or county government listings of your phone book.)
 Officials at the agency should be able to explain whether your problem violates local or state codes, and may be able to take action against your landlord.

 Keep in mind that reporting your landlord won't likely improve your relationship, which may be important to you if you want to stay in your unit for some time.
 Even state "antiretaliation" laws, which prohibit rent hikes, terminations, or other adverse actions following a tenant's complaint to a government agency or exercise of a legal right, cannot forestall a sour relationship.

-4. Sue your landlord in small claims court.
 If you can prove in court that the unaddressed problems decrease the value of your unit, a judge can award you the difference between what you've been paying in rent and the amount the unit is actually worth.
 Obviously, suing your landlord is not your best option if you want to salvage your landlord-tenant relationship.
-But if you've tried everything else and moving elsewhere is not feasible, taking your landlord to court might be the right remedy.
-For more information, see the Small Claims Court area of Nolo's website.
+But if you've tried everything else and moving elsewhere is not feasible, taking your landlord to small claims court might be the right remedy.

 For legal and practical information to help you deal with your landlord, see Every Tenant's Legal Guide, by Janet Portman and Marcia Stewart (Nolo).